To recover money you're owed by a person or business, you can:

-You could also consider making someone bankrupt if they can't pay.
+You can also consider making someone bankrupt if they cannot pay.
+The person or business who owes you money is known as your ‘debtor’.

 A mediation service could be quicker and cheaper than making someone bankrupt.

-There can be a fee for mediation but it's cheaper than hiring a solicitor and taking court action — the fee is based on how much is owed.
+There can be a fee for mediation, but it's cheaper than hiring a solicitor and taking court action.
+The fee depends on how much is owed.

-If mediation doesn't work, you can make a court claim for your money.
+If mediation does not work, you can make a court claim for your money.

-You can apply to the court to wind up a company if it can't pay its debts.
+You can apply to the court to wind up a company if it cannot pay its debts.

 Challenging a statutory demand

 The costs may be high and you may not get any of your money back.
-You must pay the Accountant in Bankruptcy a fee of £100 when the petition is submitted and a further £200 when the petition is awarded.
+You must pay the Accountant in Bankruptcy (AiB):

 Bankruptcy has serious consequences for debtors.
-You should be aware that you may not recover the amount you are owed by making someone bankrupt.
+Be aware that you may not recover the money you're owed by making someone bankrupt.

 There is a problem